lorenzofratus/secure-network-rebrand/README.md

 -   `AltSection.vue` is a section which contains a title, an optional set of paragraphs and an optional button.
 It is used in almost all pages to give a description of the context.

--   `FilterSection.vue` A FilterSection is a section which allow the user to filter resources by type.
-It simply contains at most three button components, some of them can be avoided if there are no resources of a given type.
+-   `FilterSection.vue` is a section which allow the user to filter resources by type.
+It contains one button component to see all the resources and one button component for each type of resource present.

 -   `FormSection.vue` is a section which allow the user to contact the responsible of the enterprise.